bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/labels.md

     ```

 ## Label Options
 Label options can be set using dropdown selections or radio buttons.
 Most options can also be set using fields or expressions.
-For example the size of a polygon lable can be set to be dependent on the geometry area.
+For example the size of a polygon label can be set to be dependent on the geometry area.

 The options are broken down into groups:
-- Text Options (Font, Style, Size,Colour,Opacity)
+- Text Options (font, style, size, colour, opacity)
-- Formating (Type Case, Spacing, Orientaiton, Blending, Line wrapping,numerical formatting)
+- Formating (type case, spacing, orientaiton, blending, line wrapping, numerical formatting)
 - Buffer(Control buffer mask size, colour, opacity, etc)
-- Background (Create and control a background for your label)
+- Background (create and control a background for your label)
 - Shadow (drop shadow effect control)
 - Callouts (draw and control line style between feature to label)
-- Placement (Placement relative to feature, repeating and overun controls, geometry generation, datad defined locations, label priority)
+- Placement (placement relative to feature, repeating and overun controls, geometry generation, data defined locations, label priority)
 - Rendering (mulitpart control, duplication reduction, feature label limits, feature priority)